Computing spectral shifts for Johannsen-Psaltis black holes: Results

 While the slowly rotating JP QNMs follow clear trends for \(3\leq \ell \leq 10\), we find interesting behavior in the \(\ell=2\) modes, highlighted in Fig.~\ref{fig:l2Shifts}.
 First, the \(\ell=2\) modes highlight the limits of the WKB approximation.
 Expected to hold at large \(\ell\), we see that many calculated QNM shifts for \(\ell=2\) deviate from the WKB approximation.
 Furthermore, many \(\ell=2\) modes lie off the trends apparent at larger \(\ell\).
 This is exemplified by the \(n=1\) overtone.
 The \(\text{Re}[(\delta\omega_0)_{\ell 1}]\) and \(\text{Re}[(\delta\omega_1)_{\ell 1}]\) shifts of both parities monotonically decrease for \(\ell\geq 3\).
 However, this trend is broken at \(\ell=2\) by \(\text{Re}[(\delta\omega_0)_{2 1}]\) for both parities, and for the even-parity \(\text{Re}[(\delta\omega_1)_{\ell 1}]\) shift.
 Similar monotonic trends are broken by the even-parity \(\text{Im}[(\delta\omega_0)_{2 1}]\) and \(\text{Re}[(\delta\omega_1)_{2 1}]\) shifts.
 Additionally, at the \(n=2\) overtone, the breaking of large-\(\ell\) monotonic behavior begins at \(\ell=3\).
 In particular, the even-parity \(\text{Re}[(\delta\omega_1)_{3 2}]\) and odd-parity \(\text{Im}[(\delta\omega_1)_{3 2}]\) deviate from their corresponding monotonic trends.
 In the even-parity \(\text{Re}[(\delta\omega_0)_{\ell 2}]\) shifts, the \(\text{Re}[(\delta\omega_0)_{3 2}]\) shift appears to start moving away from the corresponding monotonic trend, which is then clearly broken by the \(\text{Re}[(\delta\omega_0)_{2 2}]\) shift.
 It would be interesting to uncover the physical origin of the difference between lower-\(\ell\) shifts and the large--\(\ell\) trends, and our results suggest that the effect is overtone-dependent: the effect is absent for \(n=0\) modes for \(\ell \geq 2\), begins at \(\ell=2\) for the \(n=1\) modes, and moves further out to \(\ell=3\) for some \(n=2\) modes.

 To verify the large-\(L\) behavior, we use our scalar WKB approximation.
 If we take the relative difference between the slowly rotating JP QNMs and those from the WKB approximation, we expect a convergence of \(1/L^2\) at large \(L\).
 This convergence is shown in Fig.~\ref{fig:WKB} for a spin of \(\chi=0.1\), where we scale the normalized difference by \(L^2\).
 The normalized differences follow the expected convergence as all modes asymptote to some constant value for large \(\ell\) for both parities and all overtones.
 From this asymptotic behavior, we see that our slowly rotating QNMs have the proper limiting behavior for large \(\ell\).
+We recall that in general we would not expect this convergence if the bGR dynamical terms are included because these terms break the wave-nature of the linearized Einstein equations in the eikonal limit.

 Due to the linearization in spin for this work, we are limited to small spins.
 Higher order expansions in spin lead to the same proliferation of terms described in Section \ref{sec:ContourIntegration} so it is difficult to ascertain the size of the \(O(a^2)\) error.
 To estimate the effect of the higher order spin corrections, we employ the JP eikonal approximation from \cite{glampedakis_post-kerr_2017} which is general in spin and valid for \(\ell\gg1\).
 Specializing to \(|m|=\ell\), the eikonal approximation takes the form